frioux/blog/content/posts/the-evolution-of-minotaur.md

 Because it needs to run on laptops or inside of containers (that might have very minimal runtimes) requiring Perl and an event framework seemed the wrong way to go about it.
-Furthermore The Minotaur has only worked on Linux for ages due to the direct use if Inotify, which would keep it from working on either OSX or Windows.
+Furthermore The Minotaur has only worked on Linux for ages due to the direct use of Inotify, which would keep it from working on either OSX or Windows.

 So I decided I'd try my hand at reimplementing The Minotaur in Go, but